alstonong/lsOneAndTwo/readme.txt

 LS1
 ---
 Description
 - One of the two projects required to take exam.
+- The program is a Mitarbeiter database that manages Mitarbeiter information, particularly vacation dates.
+There are multiple features such as creating/deleting, editing, adding vacation days, etc for each Mitarbeiter.

 Prerequisites
 - C++